zoekoukouve/Client-Server/Readme.md

 # Introduction
-Initially, erver creates all semaphores that was previously mentioned (initialized to 1 mutex_writer, mutex_finished, semaph_r and initialized to 0 mutex_diff and semaph_w), creates the main shared memory and forks to create the clients.
+Initially, the server creates all semaphores that was previously mentioned (initialized to 1 mutex_writer, mutex_finished, semaph_r and initialized to 0 mutex_diff and semaph_w), creates the main shared memory and forks to create the clients.
 Then, server performs a client service loop, which is described in detail below.
 A separate thread is used to serve each request.
 Finally, it performs the necessary cleanup.

 # Main memory synchronisation - request submission - service loop